aperricio/flatpik/README.md

 This is a work in progress; not finished at all.
 Coming soon.

 * Messages and info abount install progress.
-* App icon for this.
+* App icon for FlatPik.
 * Maybe: Uninstall button.